 We get so busy with our day to day silver trucks, blue trucks, white trucks or black trucks and we completely ignore the signs that the red truck is there, just waiting for us to see it and rejoice in it.

-2018 was a little bit mean, but thinking back, there have been several red truck moments for me to balance that out.
 This could have been something as simple as Ray doing the dishes for me so that I could finish editing a gallery to serve my clients.
 While I was focused on serving others, my husband was serving me out of love and support.
 It’s a simple act, but one that deserves recognition.

 One of the most memorable memories of this year is of Ray setting me up a recliner, table and umbrella on the deck outside so that I could convalesce outside after surgery.
 The kids would bring my horses to graze in the backyard so that I could see them, my cats all slept in my lap, by my head or by my side as the dogs slept beside my chair.
 In a perfect world, this is my idea of heaven and it made my recovery so much easier to bear.

 We took a trip to the mountains late in the summer.
 The entire trip was full of red truck moments; the most memorable was breaking down on the side of a mountain with our second flat of the trip.
 We were stranded until some kind strangers stopped to help.
 Ray caught a ride with them into town to get our tire fixed and I stayed behind.